wellheythereMJ/README-generator/generatedREADME.md

-# Bobbi is awesome
+# MJ's README Generator
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## description

-This is a readme
+This README Generator will help you quickly create a quality README for your project!

 ## Table of Contents